-Experienced criminal defense attorneys practice in Lake, Sumter and Citrus County criminal courts
+Experienced CLERMONT criminal attorneys SERVE CLIENTS in Lake County criminal courts

 Clermont, located in Lake County, is conveniently situated near Disney World and downtown Orlando.
 One of the fastest growing cities in Central Florida, it retains a scenic environment, featuring pristine lakes and rolling hills.
 But if you are charged with a crime, your ability to enjoy all this area has to offer is significantly compromised.
 After an arrest, it’s important to know you have the right to remain silent and to be represented by an attorney.
 Exercise your rights immediately by requesting a lawyer and declining to talk to police until your attorney arrives to advise you.
 The attorneys at Largey Law Firm have years of experience representing clients charged with crimes in Florida, and we are prepared to defend you no matter what allegations you face.

-Dedicated Clermont advocates defend clients on drunk driving and drug charges
+Dedicated Clermont CRIMINAL DEFENSE LAWYERS defend clients on drunk driving and drug charges

 We represent people charged with a wide range of crimes, including